 St Paul’s Church

-World premier of Colour Sound Font
+World Premiere of Colour Sound Font

-An installation created collaborative with Dex Hannon (who’s work you can currently see exhibited at the Lawrence Batley Theatre), Reuben Thomas and Alex Baker.
+An installation created collaboratively with Dex Hannon (who’s work you can currently see exhibited at the Lawrence Batley Theatre), Reuben Thomas and Alex Baker.
 Both University of Huddersfield undergraduates through most of the development of this project.

 Rob Rideout’s Bad Ideas Band

 A live band format that begins with the booking, at which point Rob invites musicians for 12 hours of rehearsals to create the set from scratch, perform the gig the disbands the group.

 The Synaesthesia Project – Dex Hannon This is an experimental work that attempts to bring together three creative art forms: sound, colour, and music.